Dr. J. Michael Utzinger

 Elliott Professor of Religion, Hampden Sydney College

-Dr. Utzinger’s research and teaching interests include Modern American religion, particularly American Evangelicalism, African American religion, and religion and the Civil Rights movement.
-At Hampden-Sydney he regularly teaches courses in American religious history, alternative religions, and religion and ethnic identity.
-He also regularly participates in the College’s Western Culture program.
-Dr. Utzinger also has an interest in interfaith engagement.
-To this end, he has participated in local interfaith efforts; developed courses to help students understand the importance of student interfaith leadership in the context of American pluralism; and participated in development seminars led by the Interfaith Youth Core.
-He was also a recent panelist for the King in Virginia: Beloved Community Roundtable sponsored by the MLK Commission of the General Assembly of Virginia in 2018.
+Professionally, Dr. Utzinger also pursues work in interfaith engagement.
+To this end, he has participated in local interfaith efforts, developed courses to help students understand the importance of student interfaith leadership in the context of American pluralism and participated in development seminars led by the Interfaith Youth Core.
+In 2018, he was also a panelist for the King in Virginia: Beloved Community Roundtable sponsored by the MLK Commission of the General Assembly of Virginia.